HB 1451 passed the House on 4/27/11 and has been assigned to the Senate

 explained, "HB 1451 is not written to regulate dog and cat breeders in Texas.
 It

-.
+is written to eliminate them.
 The Standards for Care; Confinement and

 Transportation adopted must meet federal USDA regulations at a minimum.
 Bill